Dignity Party (South Australia)

-Dignity Party previously known as Dignity for Disability or Dignity 4 Disability or D4D (known as Dignity for Disabled until 2010) is a political party in the Australian state of South Australia.
+The Dignity Party, previously known as Dignity for Disability or Dignity 4 Disability (D4D; known as Dignity for Disabled until 2010), was a political party in the Australian state of South Australia.
 The party had one parliamentary member, Kelly Vincent, elected at the 2010 state election to the eleventh and last seat for an eight-year term in the 22-member Legislative Council in the Parliament of South Australia.
 She was not re-elected in the 2018 state election.
 In 2016, the name of the political party was changed to the Dignity Party to better represent equality in all forms including race, gender, age and sexual orientation.

 The party was deregistered in November 2019, after being unable to prove it still had 200 members.

 2006 election

 The party first ran at the 2006 election under their previous name, Dignity for Disabled, with no successful candidates.
 Candidates were fielded in the lower house seats of Unley, Mitchell, Mawson, Norwood, Hartley, Newland, Morialta, Bright, Adelaide, and Wright, and fielded four candidates in the upper house.
 Their highest result in the lower house was in Wright as well as Bright at 2.4 percent (506 and 492 votes respectively).
 Their upper house vote was 0.6 percent (5615 votes).